(888) 552-6760 SCHEDULE AN APPOINTMENT

 B-cell lymphoma is the most common type of blood cancer in western countries, according to the American Society of Clinical Oncology (ASCO), with about 90 percent of all lymphoma cases being B-cell lymphomas.

-Among B-cell lymphomas, the majority are non-Hodgkin lymphomas (NHL).
+Among B-cell lymphomas, the majority are non-Hodgkin lymphoma (NHL).
 In the United States, B-cell lymphomas account for about 85 percent of all non-Hodgkin lymphomas, according to the American Cancer Society (ACS).
 Hodgkin lymphoma may also affect B-cells.

 B-cell lymphoma symptoms